realworldocaml/book/en/interfacing-with-C.md

 ```

 You should keep an eye out for warnings from your compiler which often indicate
-that you've forgotten to correctly convert a value.
+that you've forgotten to correctly convert a `value`.
 For example, try a broken
 version of the previous binding:

 ```c